Categories: Resource

 Covid-19

-The lockdowns bought in to help manage the impact of Covid-19 had a big impact on the fuel markets.
-The usual balance of supply and demand were disrupted as people stayed home – despite petrol being produced at the same rate it was before.
+The lockdowns brought in to help manage the impact of COVID-19 had a big impact on the fuel markets.
+The usual balance of supply and demand was disrupted as people stayed home – despite petrol being produced at the same rate it was before.
 This led to a severe dip followed by a sharp rise in prices.
-Everyone will feel the impact of the Covid-19 crisis for many years to come.
+Everyone will feel the impact of the COVID-19 crisis for many years to come.
 Companies with fleets of vehicles have found that profit margins have tightened, yours included.
 The good news is that you can compare fuel cards and other prepayment methods for their vehicles and get the best deals on being able to pay for your fuel while in the UK and beyond.

 Brexit